kendallfrimodigblog/forking-my-career/README.md

 # Forking my Career

 Following Thanksgiving I enrolled in a 3 month, full time data science immersive program with General Assembly.
 What led me to this decision were the geographical, social, and governmental settings I have found myself in the past 3 years - and a look to the future of automation and roles private and governmental organizations may plan in such a future.
-Here I outline some of these factors but would like to start on a positive note first.
+Here I outline some of these factors

 ### Brief history